ibmiti/Trees/README.md

 ::::::::::::::::::::: Binary Search Tree ::::::::::::::::::::::::

-Q: What makes Binary Search tree different that Binary Tree
+Q: What makes Binary Search tree different that Binary Tree   :
 A: Binary search tree: Used for searching. it is a Binary tree arranged where the left child contains only nodes with values less than the parent node, and where the right child only contains nodes with values greater than or equal to the parent.

-Q: What are BINARY SEARCH TREE's ( BST )useful for?:
+Q: What are BINARY SEARCH TREE's ( BST )useful for?   :
 A: for comparing things, it is better than an hash map for this use

-Q: Why is BST better than Hash map for comparing elements?:
+Q: Why is BST better than Hash map for comparing elements?   :
 A: BST's preserve relationships, hashes do not preserve relationships

-Q: What are the rules for a BST?:
+Q: What are the rules for a BST?   :
 A: All nodes to the right must be greater than the parent node ( middle ) and all nodes to the left must contain values less than the parent node